khulaifi95/ACS/EMS/Notes/EMS_Lecture 6.md

    - The degree of interaction between any pair of levels in the independent variable.
    - There will be different variances between the levels.

-To validate the assumptions, we can do:
+To validate the assumptions, we can do tests including:

 - Tukey test:
   - Comparison of means.